TH6RemiScarlet/Remi-s-Repository-WHAT-/README.md

 So uh idk launch it if u want or not I guess
 Imma go play Touhou 6 (which you should totally try too!!!)

+The first file is a connect 4
+Have fun I guess

+second file is